Weak coherence of groups and finite decomposition complexity: Introduction

 \section{Introduction}

-Given a topological manifold, there are many consequences of the fact that the fundamental group has finite asymptotic dimension (FAD).
+Given a topological manifold, there are many consequences of the fact that the fundamental group $\Gamma$ has finite asymptotic dimension (FAD).
 It is known that the Novikov conjecture is true for such manifolds from the pioneering work of Yu \cite{gY:98}.
 The Novikov conjecture in integral $K$-theory was proved for groups with FAD by Bartels \cite{aB:03}.
-Further, the integral Borel conjecture for groups with finite $K(\pi,1)$ and FAD was verified by Carlsson and the author \cite{gCbG:03,gCbG:04,gCbG:11,gCbG:13}.
+Further, the integral Borel conjecture for groups with finite $K(\pi,1)$ and FAD was verified by G.~Carlsson and the author \cite{gCbG:03,gCbG:04,gCbG:11,gCbG:13}.
 The latter fact, in particular, has the consequence that the Whitehead group of such $\Gamma$ is trivial.

-The ultimate goal of this paper is to extend these results further to groups that have finite decomposition complexity (FDC) as defined by Guentner--Tessera--Yu \cite{eGrTgY:11}.
-The work of Carlsson--Goldfarb shows that the Borel isomorphism conjecture follows from the combination of the coarse integral Novikov conjecture and the weak regular coherence property.
-The integral Novikov conjecture for these groups has already been verified by Ramras--Tessera--Yu \cite{dRrTgY:11}.
+The ultimate goal of this paper is to extend these results further to groups that have finite decomposition complexity (FDC) as defined by Guentner--Tessera--Yu \cite{eGrTgY:12}.
+The work of Carlsson--Goldfarb shows that the Borel isomorphism conjecture follows from the combination of (1) the coarse integral Borel conjecture and (2) the weak regular coherence property.
+Both of these conditions are reviewed in the paper.
+The first condition has already been verified for groups with a finite $K(\Gamma,1)$ and finite decomposition complexity by Ramras--Tessera--Yu \cite{dRrTgY:11}.

+The following are our main results.
+The class $\mathrm{LH} \mathcal{F}$ of locally hierarchically decomposable groups was introduced by P.~Kropholler in \cite{pK:93}, the other terms are defined further in the paper.

+\begin{varthm}[Main Theorem.]
+Suppose $\Gamma$ is a torsion-free group from Kropholler's class $\mathrm{LH} \mathcal{F}$ and has straight finite decomposition complexity.
+Then $\Gamma$ is weakly regular coherent. \end{varthm}

+\begin{varthm}[Corollary.]
+Suppose, more specifically, $\Gamma$ has a finite $K(\Gamma,1)$ and has finite decomposition complexity.
+Let $R$ be a noetherian ring of finite global dimension.
+Then the integral $K$-theoretic assembly map $A(\Gamma,R)$ is a weak homotopy equivalence.
+As a consequence, the Whitehead group $\textit{Wh} (\Gamma)$ is trivial for such groups. \end{varthm}

 The groups with FDC or sFDC are intermediate between the class FAD and the groups with Yu's property A \cite{aDmZ:12}.
-Some well-known examples of groups with infinite asymptotic dimension, such as the wreath product of two copies of the integers $\mathbb{Z}$, belong to both classes.
+Some well-known examples of groups with infinite asymptotic dimension, such as the wreath product of two copies of the integers $\mathbb{Z}$, have FDC.
 Further examples of FDC groups established in \cite{eGrTgY:12} are all finitely generated subgroups of $GL_n (k)$, where $k$ is a field.
-For other interesting infinite dimensional groups such as Thompson's group, Grave's group, Gromov's random groups the answer is unknown.
+For other interesting infinite dimensional groups such as Thompson's group, Grave's group \cite{bG:03}, Gromov's random groups the answer is unknown.
 It is also unknown where groups such as $\textrm{Out} (F_n)$ belong in this hierarchy.